SMS Goeben: 1914

-On 29 October Yavuz bombarded Sevastopol in her first operation against Imperial Russia, though the Ottoman Empire was not yet at war with the Entente; Souchon conducted the operation to force Turkey into the war on the side of Germany.
+Enver Pasha, the Ottoman Minister of War, ordered offensive operations to begin on 22 October, though the two countries were not at war.
+On 29 October Yavuz bombarded Sevastopol in her first operation against Imperial Russia, though the Ottoman Empire was not yet at war with the Entente; Souchon conducted the operation under Enver's direction.
 A 25.4 cm shell struck the ship in the after funnel, but it failed to detonate and did negligible damage.
 Two other hits inflicted minor damage.
 The ship and her escorts passed through an inactive Russian minefield during the bombardment.
 As she returned to Turkish waters, Yavuz came across the Russian minelayer Prut which scuttled herself with 700 mines on board.
 During the engagement the escorting Russian destroyer Lieutenant Pushkin was damaged by two of Yavuz's secondary battery 15 cm shells.
 In response to the bombardment, Russia declared war on 1 November, thus forcing the Ottomans into the wider world war.
+From this engagement, the Russians drew the conclusion that the entire Black Sea Fleet would have to remain consolidated so it could not be defeated in detail (one ship at a time) by Yavuz.

 France and Great Britain bombarded the Turkish fortresses guarding the Dardanelles on 3 November and formally declared war two days later.
-From this engagement, the Russians drew the conclusion that the entire Black Sea Fleet would have to remain consolidated so it could not be defeated in detail (one ship at a time) by Yavuz.
+During the bombardment, Yavuz and Midilli stood guard, ready to intervene if the British attempted to pass through the straits.
+Yavuz thereafter returned to the Black Sea.
+On 6 November, Yavuz and the torpedo cruiser Berk-i Satvet, operated off Sevastopol to distract the Russian fleet from troop transports moving along the Ottoman Black Sea coast.